jrief/django-formset/docs/source/development.rst

 .. _esbuild: https://esbuild.github.io/

-The client can be built in three ways:
+The client can be built in different ways:

 .. rubric:: ``npm run esbuild.modular``